gabrielrih/VaultScan/CONTRIBUTING.md

 - CLI Interface: The user-facing part of your tool.
 See [click](https://click.palletsprojects.com/en/stable/) library.
 - Output: Classes to print out messages.
 See [logging](https://docs.python.org/3/library/logging.html).
 - DataCipher: It allows to encrypt/decrypt data using a global key.
 See [cryptography.fernet](https://cryptography.io/en/latest/fernet/).
-- Scanner: The main and more abastract class to search secrets on vaults.
+- Scanner: The main and more abstract class to search secrets on vaults.
 - GlobalConfigs: For managing configuration values.

 **Lower level**